ArkEcosystem/core/deprecated/core-graphql/README.md

     <img src="../../banner.png?sanitize=true" />
 </p>

+## Deprecated
+Note that this plugin is deprecated and should no longer be used.

 ## Documentation

-You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.ark.io/guidebook/core/plugins/core-graphql.html).
+You can find installation instructions and detailed instructions on how to use this package at the [dedicated documentation site](https://docs.ark.io/guidebook/core/plugins/deprecated/core-graphql.html).

 ## Security